 Determining Accident Fault

-In most states, it's illegal for insurers to increase your premiums if you're not at fault.
-If you caused the accident, though, it won't matter that the other motorist is uninsured.
+If you caused the accident, it won't matter that the other motorist is uninsured.
 Your premiums may go up, but this depends on the specifics of your contract.
 Some insurers offer accident forgiveness for the first accident and won't increase your premiums.
 Check your policy to learn whether this applies in your situation.

 Filing Your Claim